 The TOZO NC9 are fair for office use.
 Their ANC feature does an impressive job blocking out background noises like coworkers chatting nearby, and you can activate their Transparency Mode if you want to hear ambient noise.
 They don't leak a lot of noise, either, so you can crank up the volume on your music without really bothering those around you.
 While they're decently comfortable, their bulky fit isn't ideal for all listeners, and their 4.2-hour continuous battery life isn't ideal for long shifts.
 That said, their portable charging case offers around three extra charges.

 The TOZO NC9 aren't compatible with PS4, PS5, Xbox One, or Xbox Series X consoles.
 While you can use them with Bluetooth-enabled PCs, their latency is likely too high to be suitable for gaming.

 The TOZO NC9 are wireless-only headphones, so they aren't suitable for wired gaming.

-The TOZO NC9 are okay for phone calls.
+The TOZO NC9 are decent for phone calls.
 Their integrated microphone has a decent recording quality, so whoever's on the other end of the line should be able to understand you, even if your voice sounds a bit thin.
 Also, their ANC feature offers impressive noise isolation, so you aren't distracted by background noises during your calls.
-However, the microphone struggles to separate your voice from background noises, so it may be drowned out if you're calling from a moderately noisy environment.
+However, the microphone struggles to separate your voice from loud background noise and speech may be drowned out.

 The TOZO NC9 are truly wireless in-ears with a similar look to the TOZO T12 Truly Wireless.
 They're mostly made of matte plastic with a glossy plastic outer ring.
 They have a rounded, slightly bulky shape, too.